Mid-Atlantic ADA Conference

 - Workplace harassment and retaliation (emphasis on legal aspects, case law and settlement agreements)

 - Health and mental health care issues in prisons

-- Juvenile justice
+- Juvenile justice in correctional settings

-Conference sessions will be 90 minutes in length and must be interactive, including at least 20 minutes of Q&A and/or interactive activities.
+- Conference breakout sessions will be 90 minutes in length and must be interactive, including at least 20 minutes of Q&A and/or interactive activities.
 If your presentation will take longer, please indicate that your topic will require more than one session.

-The Mid-Atlantic ADA Conference is committed to full accessibility of all presentation materials including PowerPoints.
+- The Mid-Atlantic ADA Conference is committed to full accessibility of all presentation materials including PowerPoints.
 Check out our information on creating accessible PowerPoints and conducting inclusive presentations.
 Presenters are required to submit accessible PowerPoints.
 If your PowerPoint is not accessible, we will ask you to revise and resubmit.